gardener/gardener-extension-shoot-cert-service/docs/usage/request_cert.md

 ### Issuer
 Another prerequisite to request certificates for custom domains is a dedicated issuer.

+Note: This is only needed if the default issuer provided by Gardener is restricted to shoot related domains or you are using domain names not visible to public DNS servers.
+You may therefore try first without defining an own issuer.

 The custom issuers are specified normally in the shoot manifest.

 If the `shootIssuers` feature is enabled, it can alternatively be defined in the shoot cluster.